RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/devicemanager.md

 {{% notice note %}}
 Parameter names are case sensitive.
-For configuration parameters that are controlled with boolean constructs (True or False), the following values can used or no value will disable the feature:
+For boolean configuration parameters, the following values can used or no value will disable the feature:
-True: 1 or true
+True: 1, true, True
-False: 0 or false
+False: 0, false, False
 {{% /notice %}}